Skip to content

 AOC and AEC: Strongest 1.6T Path

-• AOC and AEC assemblies with OSFP connectors have the most straightforward 1.6T upgrade path
+• AOC and AEC with OSFP connectors have the most straightforward 1.6T upgrade path

 • OSFP form factor carries forward to OSFP1600 for 1.6T modules

-• The switch cage infrastructure is preserved — only the cable assemblies change
+• Switch cage infrastructure is preserved — only cable assemblies change

 • Investing in AEC now for 5–10m links positions you for a smoother 1.6T transition